mierzwid/gap-workshop/exercise-06-package-sync/README.md

 By default, GAP is using *package_download* transport as of it is much more quick, because Vault is transferring files one by one using multiple HTTP requests.
-Package download is using AEM instance to create appropriate package so that it is much less using network.
+Package download is using AEM instance to create appropriate package so that it is much less often using network.

 Try playing with VLT checkout mode and compare results: